Play and Recreation Park

 A lengthy process then ensued whereby the Charity Commission was asked for consent to the amendment of the Play Council Constitution in order to allow the charitable assets to be passed to the Parish Council as a non-charitable body, and the charity dissolved and closed.
 The alternative was that the assets would have been passed to another charity with similar charitable objectives but outside the village because, of the other charities in the village that met the criteria, none was prepared to take on the management and development of the Play Area.
 As this project progressed a fantastic group volunteers continued their work behind the scenes on further consultation, on fundraising from local organisations and on getting the support of the school and sports club for future fundraising efforts.
 This fed into a new plan for phased development which was used by the Parish Council to raise further funding.

-Minutes of the Play Council AGM held on 29th May 2020 document the reappointment of a quorum of Play Council committee members (trustees) and resolutions to change the constitution to allow the assets of the charity to be transferred to the Parish Council and to finally, dissolve and close the charity.
-Following confirmation from the Charity Commission on 25th August 2020 that the Play Council Charity had been closed it was possible to start to engaging with the bank to transfer remaining cash assets of the former Play Council to the Parish Council.
+Minutes of the Play Council AGM held on 29th May 2020, document the reappointment of a quorum of Play Council committee members (trustees) and resolutions were proposed and approved to change the constitution to allow the assets of the charity to be transferred to the Parish Council and to finally dissolve and close the charity.
+Following confirmation from the Charity Commission on 25th August 2020, that the Play Council Charity had been closed, it was possible to start to engaging with the former charity’s bank to transfer remaining cash assets to the Parish Council.